 Using the PEP Archive

 When you click the PEP Archive Link on the Populi Library Links page (account required), you will be redirected to the PEP Archive site and automatically logged in.
-You will know that you have full access and are logged in because the page will give you the option to Logout (highlighted in yellow below).
+You will know that you have full access and are logged in because the right of the page under "Sign In" says so.
 If your session times out, you will have to go back and re-click the link to login again.
+You also have the option to register for a 90 day account that will allow you to log into PEP directly

-Go to the “Search” tab in the left column to search the archive.
+Go to the “Search” tab in the left column to search archive hosted journal content, click on "search" in the upper right at any time to bring the "Search" tab forward.

 Search Statistics